SALINAS GRANDES ARGENTINA: Everything You Need to Know

 May to December in the north of Argentina is considered to be the dry season.

 December to March is the wet season.
 You can still visit the Argentina salt flats in the wet season, it will just have a different vibe.
-Make sure to dress warmer.
+Make sure to dress warmly.

 Get Travel Medical Insurance before you go to Argentina!

-I use SafetyWing.
-This is great travel medical insurance created by nomads for nomads.
+I use SafetyWing, which is great travel medical insurance created by nomads for nomads.
 You can sign up for as many days as you need, and cancel whenever you want.
 They have particularly good prices, especially for those under 40 years old.
 Check them out here.

 TRAVELING SOON?